 A highlight is the lovely 19th century village.
 Well-preserved brick heritage buildings and turreted Victorians with ornate facades complement the leafy streets, well-manicured gardens, and overflowing flower baskets.
 The first capital city of Upper Canada (known today as Ontario), the town's history dates back to 1781 and Niagara-on-the-Lake also played a leading role in the War of 1812.
 Stroll the graceful avenues, take a horse-drawn carriage ride, or set out on an Old Town walking tour.

-Theater: The Shaw Festival
+Theatre: The Shaw Festival

 Niagara Icewine Festival